atedstone/gnssice/README.md

 1. Processing a batch of continuous occupation data.
 Supply just one parquet file.
 2. For a very short data batch - i.e. where a site has been re-occupied for only minutes to hours - use `gnss_disp_vel.py` with the `-stake` option.
 This disables the smoothing procedures, as they are only applicable to longer time series data.
 In this case only `xyz` data will be saved to disk.
 3. Or let the script process both continuous and daily occupation data automatically.
-Supply all the input parquet files, listed in time order.
 Do not provide `-stake`.
 Check the messages to make sure that each period has been identified correctly.

 Running option 3 within an ipython terminal: